 It’s amazing what we can get for twenty dollars these days.
-Sure, it sometimes seems like inflation just won’t quit, and the costs of living add up to a frightening sum, and a pack of gum could once be had for less than a dollar, but now costs several.
+Sure, it sometimes seems like inflation just won’t quit, and the costs of living add up to a frightening sum, and a pack of gum could once be had for less than a dollar now costs several.

-But this is mostly a slow-burn perspective; difficult to see clearly because it moves so steadily.
+But this is mostly a slow-burn perspective that’s difficult to see clearly because it moves so steadily.

 Our buying power for most things (in the developed and developing worlds) has been on an upward trend for generations, and our lack of appreciation for this fact stems not from a dearth of wielded purchasing power, but from the lack of synchronicity between that power and our expectations of how much power we should possess, as explained and reinforced by marketing messages.
 Demand isn’t created for a product or service unless you keep people aspirational, so it’s in the best interest of many to keep us wanting more than we have.

 Beyond this dollars-and-cents cost for things, there are other, less obvious expenses.
 Price tags that we don’t tend to see unless we look closely, but which are worth acknowledging nonetheless.

 Opportunity cost, for example, is what we give up in favor of what we choose to buy/consume/spend our time with.
 When I purchase a phone, the opportunity cost is every other phone on the market, and the possibility of not having a phone, and the software/networks/brand associations of those other phones and lifestyles.
 The cost of my phone, then, is not just the number on the click-to-buy button.

 There’s also long-term monetary cost, which includes things like recurring payments and debt; not just for the item in question, but for interest accrued on other debt that you could have paid off instead of making your purchase (if I buy a phone instead of paying off debt, the cost of that phone goes up because of the extra debt accrued through my non-payment).